-Category Key Accountabilities Extent of Authority Judgement & Decision Making Skills, Knowledge and Capacity (Essential and Desirable Criteri Indicative Position Qualifications & Experience Interpersonal Organisational Organisational Hierarchy 1 Employees work under close guidance /direction.
+Category Key Accountabilities Extent of Authority - Skills, Knowledge and (Essential and Desirabl Indicative Position Qualifications & Experience Interpersonal Organisational Organisational Hierarchy 1 Employees work under close guidance /direction.
 Works under direct supervision.
-Completion of basic tasks with work closely monitored Works under direct supervision.
 Judgement is limited and coordinated by other workers.
 Completion of School Certificate with eligibility to be accepted by the relevant Registered Training Organisation.
 Receives instructions.
 Limited to Communication with other staff and possibly with the public.
 Demonstrated commitment to completing tasks within time, cost and quality.
 Ensure all documentation is completed on time and to required standards.
 Conduct that demonstrated Council's commitment to Respect, Integrity, Teamwork, Excellence and Safety.
 Commitment to learning and understanding of the Australian Business Excellence philosophy.
-Individual Contributor - Trainees.
-2 1 Works under direct supervision.
+Individual Contributor - Trainees and Volunteers.

+Category Key Accountabilities Extent of Authority Judgement & Decision Making Skills, Knowledge and ( (Essential and Desirabl Indicative Position Qualifications & Experience Interpersonal Organisational Organisational Hierarchy 2 Completion of basic tasks with work closely monitored by the team leader or supervisor.
+Works under direct supervision.
 Tasks are not repetitive with all requirements strongly dictated by physical work flow.
 Problems are readily solved by applying basic principles/procedures and established practices.
 Basic levels of reading, writing and numeracy.
 Jobs can be learned with a few hours tuition.
 Receives instructions.
 Limited to communication with other staff and possibly with the public.
 Demonstrated commitment to completing tasks within time, cost and quality.
 Ensure all documentation is completed on time and to required standards.
-Conduct that demonstrated Council's commitment to Respect, Integrity, Teamwork, Excellence and Safety Commitment to learning and understanding of the Australian Business Excellence philosophy Individual Contributor.
-3 Responsible for completion of regularly occurring tasks with general guidance on a daily basis.
+Conduct that demonstrated Council's commitment to Respect, Integrity, Teamwork, Excellence and Safety Commitment to learning and understanding of the Australian Business Excellence philosophy Individual Contributor and Volunteers.

+Category Key Accountabilities Extent of Authority Judgement & Decision Making Skills, Knowledge and (Essential and Desirab Indicative Position Qualifications & Experience Interpersonal Organisational Organisational Hierarchy 3 Responsible for completion of regularly occurring tasks with general guidance on a daily basis.
 Some guidance/supervision may be required.
 May assist a coordinator/trainer with on-the job training.
 Positions involve the performance of non-repetitive tasks governed by established procedures, specific guidelines.
 Work is not often closely supervised.
 Positions interpret well established procedures, precedents and guidelines.
 General educational standards that combine work experience with secondary school education pus additional training through short courses.
 Communication is usually for the purpose of identifying needs and conveying factual information.
 Information and advice may be provided to the public on a course of action appropriate for their needs and is consistent with organisational policy and guidelines.
 Demonstrated commitment to completing tasks within time, cost and quality Ensure all documentation is completed on time and to required standards Conduct that demonstrated Council's commitment to Respect, Integrity, Teamwork, Excellence and Safety Commitment to learning and understanding of the Australian Business Excellence philosophy.
 Individual Contributor.